Non-Fermi liquid behavior and quantum criticality in cubic heavy fermion systems with non-Kramers multipolar local moments: Construction of Models

-Electrons hopping on Frank-Kasper cage can be thought of as molecular orbitals centred at the Pr ion.
+Wave functions of an electron hopping on a Frank-Kasper cage can be thought of as molecular orbitals centred at the Pr ion.
 It is these molecular orbitals which we couple to the local multipolar moments described in the previous section.
-Since these are classifiable according to irreps of $T_d$, we pick a the $T_2$ representation.
-The basis functions of this representation can be chosen as the $p$-orbitals $x,y,z$ (alternatively, the $T_{2g}$ orbitals $\{xy,yz,zx\}$ yield an identical model and results).
+Since these wave functions are classifiable according to irreps of $T_d$, we pick basis functions for the $T_2$ representation.
+Two options are the $p$-orbital basis functions $x,y,z$ (alternatively, or the $T_{2g}$ orbitals $\{xy,yz,zx\}$ yield an identical model and results).
 We therefore consider three bands, assumed to be degenerate, constructed from these local orbitals; see Eq. \eqref{eq:HF0}.
-The most general Kondo Hamiltonians coupling of these conduction bands with the local multipolar moments respecting the local $T_d$ symmetry and time-reversal are enumerated in Eqs. \eqref{eq:HQ1}-\eqref{eq:HO}:
+The most general Kondo Hamiltonians coupling of these conduction bands with the local multipolar moments respecting the local $T_d$ symmetry and time-reversal are enumerated in Eqs. \eqref{eq:HQ1}-\eqref{eq:HO} \cite{Patri2020d,Schultz2021b}:

 The subscript 0 on the conduction electron operators indicates that this interaction occurs only on the impurity site, which is taken to be the origin.
 The Latin indices sum over orbitals $a,b = x,y,z$, and the Greek indices sum over spins $\alpha,\beta=\uparrow,\downarrow$. $\sigma^i$ are the standard Pauli matrices, and $\lambda^j$ are the $3\times 3$ Gell-Mann matrices, listed in Appendix \ref{app:gell_mann}.
 For the conduction electrons, we assume a constant density of states near the Fermi surface, $\sum_{\mathbf{k}}\delta(\omega-E_{\mathbf{k}})=N_{0}$ between $-D<\omega<D$.